GAM-team/GAM/wiki/Vault-Takeout.md

 <VaultQueryFieldNameList> ::= "<VaultQueryFieldName>(,<VaultQueryFieldName>)*"

 ```

 You specify matters, exports and holds by ID (`<UniqueID>`) or name (`<String>`).
 The API requires an ID, so if you specify a name,
 GAM has to make additional API calls to convert the name to an ID.

+## Special quoting
+You specify a single matter with `matter <MatterItem>` and a list of matters with `matters <MatterItemList>`.

+As matter names can contain spaces, some care must be used when entering `<MatterItem>` and `<MatterItemList>` with names.

+Suppose you have a matter `Foo Bar`.
+To get information about a specific export: `gam info vaultexport "Foo Bar" <ExportItem>`

+The shell strips the `"` leaving a single argument `Foo Bar`; gam correctly processes the argument.

+Suppose you enter the command: `gam show vaultexports matters "Foo Bar"`

+The shell strips the `"` leaving a single argument `Foo Bar`; gam splits the argument on space leaving two items and then tries to process `Foo` and `Bar`, not what you want.

+You must enter: `gam info show vaultexports matters "'Foo Bar'"`

+The shell strips the `"` leaving a single argument `'Foo Bar'`; gam splits the argument on space while honoring the `'` leaving one item `Foo Bar` and correctly processes the item.

+For quoting rules, see: [List Quoting Rules](Command-Line-Parsing)

 ## Vault Matters
 ## Create Vault Matters